RMLio/example2rml/README.md

 ## Supported Data Formats
 At the moment CSV and JSON are supported.

-# License
+# Copyright

 The example2rml library is written by [Pieter Heyvaert](https://pieterheyvaert.com/research/).

-This code is copyrighted by [Ghent University – imec](http://www.ugent.be/ea/idlab/en) and released under the [MIT license](http://opensource.org/licenses/MIT).
+This code is copyrighted by [Ghent University – imec](http://www.ugent.be/ea/idlab/en).